eirikvold/pmpro/readme.txt

 Fork from https://github.com/strangerstudios/pmpro-roles/
 Credits and thanks to strangerstudios & joshlevinson

-Additional to adding a WordPress Role for each Membership this plugin adds/updates a User Role for WP Residence theme in User profile.
+Plugin adds/updates a User Role for WP Residence theme in User profile.

+(Additionally it to adds a WordPress Role for each Membership)

 Plugin adds/updates a fields value with "X" (like in "pmpro_role_X") accordingly in the Users profile